shr0mi/Beyond-Horizon-Space-App/README.md

 # Beyond-Horizon-Space-App

 Beyond horizon is an app we have developed that addresses the issue posed by the difficulty in simulating the skies of planets other than the Earth, namely the exoplanets.
 Our app meticulously combines data from GAIA DR3 and NASA Exoplanet Archive to efficiently simulate the skies of exoplanets.
 Our app also features high-quality image exportation and constellation drawing facilities.
-The app is capable of visualizing night sky with 20k acurate star positions from 5500+ planets.
+The app is capable of visualizing night sky with 20k accurate star positions from 5500+ planets.

 <img src = "https://github.com/shr0mi/Beyond-Horizon-Space-App/blob/main/readme-image.png">